htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 transition **2**.

-When in the Unclaimed state, the ``RUNBENCHMARKS`` :index:`RUNBENCHMARKS<single: RUNBENCHMARKS>` expression is relevant.
+When in the Unclaimed state, the ``RUNBENCHMARKS`` :index:`RUNBENCHMARKS` expression is relevant.
 If ``RUNBENCHMARKS`` evaluates to TRUE while the machine is in the Unclaimed state, then the machine will transition from the Idle activity to the Benchmarking activity (transition **3**) and perform benchmarks